2004 Las Vegas Desert Classic

 The 2004 Las Vegas Desert Classic, promoted at the time as the Las Vegas Desert Classic III, was the third year that the Professional Darts Corporation held a major darts tournament in the United States.
 It was held between 30 June and July 4, 2004.

 The tournament was held at the MGM Grand Las Vegas in Las Vegas, Nevada and was broadcast in the UK by Sky Sports.
 The layout of the playing hall had been modified from the previous year, and attracted larger crowds.

-Peter Manley, who went on to win the title the previous year, lost his title defence to fellow compatriot Kevin Painter in the second round, by 3 sets to 0.
+Peter Manley, who went on to win the title the previous year, lost his title defence to compatriot Kevin Painter in the second round, by 3 sets to 0.

 The tournament was won by Phil Taylor, who beat Wayne Mardle 6–4 in sets in the final.